scanny/python-pptx/docs/user/quickstart.rst

 Getting Started
 ===============

-A quick way to get started is by trying out some of :ref:`the examples below
-<examples>` to get a feel for how to use |pp|.
+A quick way to get started is by trying out some of the examples below to get a feel for how to use |pp|.

 The :ref:`user API documentation <api>` can help you with the fine details of calling signatures and behaviors.